jonatanklosko/material-ui-confirm/README.md

 #### `ConfirmProvider`

-A component required to render a dialog in the component tree.
+This component is required in order to render a dialog in the component tree.

 #### `useConfirm() => confirm`

-A hook returning the `confirm` function.
+This hook returns the `confirm` function.

 #### `confirm([options]) => Promise`

-Opens a confirmation dialog and returns a promise representing the user choice (resolved on confirmation and rejected otherwise).
+Thi function opens a confirmation dialog and returns a promise representing the user choice (resolved on confirmation and rejected otherwise).

 ##### Options: